taylorje2/Project2-DiscordBot/README.md

 Repo for Project 2

 # Description
 Astro bot was designed for those who enjoy and have an interest in astronomy and astrological signs.
-The bot was designed with the intentions of giving users a daily dose of personalized content on their interests.
+The bot was designed with the intention of giving users a daily dose of personalized content on their interests.

 # Features
 - Tells users their daily horoscope
 - Displays the daily moon phase
-- Display daily APOD
+- Display daily APOD (Astronomy Picture of the Day)
-- Users are able to request previous APODS
+- Displays user-requested past APODs

 # Setup Instructions
 1. Clone this repository